ExpressLRS/Docs/docs/quick-start/receivers/betafpv-superd900.md

 To configure your flight controller properly, please go through [Configure FC page](configuring-fc.md).
 These settings apply to INAV, Betaflight, and other flight controller software.

-Ports Tab should be set up so that Serial RX is on the UART where you have soldered the receiver.
+Ports Tab should be set up so that Serial RX is on the UART where you have connected the receiver.

 Receiver protocol is `CRSF` with `serialrx_inverted = off` and `serialrx_halfduplex = off`.